-We estimate the systematic uncertainties in our astrophysical gf-values by varying stellar parameters of each star.
-To take uncertainties of stellar parameters into account, we vary $T{\rm eff}$ by ± 200 K, log g by ± 0.3 dex, [Fe/H] by ± 0.3 dex, and ξ by ± 0.5 km s-1.
-Also, we vary [Al/H] and [Si/H] by ± 0.5 and ± 0.3 dex, respectively, which affect the level of the contamination.
-These ranges are typical systematic uncertainties caused
+We estimate the systematic uncertainties in our astrophysical gf-values by varying the stellar parameters of each star.
+To take the uncertainties of the stellar parameters into account, we vary $T{\rm eff}$ by ± 200 K, log g by ± 0.3 dex, [Fe/H] by ± 0.3 dex, and ξ by ± 0.5 km s-1.
+Also, we vary [A1/H] and [Si/H] by ± 0.5 and ± 0.3 dex, respectively, which affect the level of the contamination.
+These ranges are the typical systematic uncertainties caused by the different codes and methods used to determine the stellar parameters (Hinkel et al. 2016).
+While Hinkel et al. (2016) used dwarfs to show these uncertainty ranges, the uncertainties for supergiants are similar to those in dwarfs (Luck 2014).